munchyMouth/super-munchtroid/README.md

 2.28.0 Features
 - beam cursor management for sparks and beams
 - missile fin controls (NOTE: Some fins are used for multiple poses; SPARTA only wires those poses up once.
-For a full list of missile fin poses, please visit http://patrickjohnston.org/bank/90#C9DD))
+For a full list of missile fin poses, please visit http://patrickjohnston.org/bank/90#C9DD . *ALL* the addresses listed at that point in the code are Lo addresses that map to the PC addresses recorded in SPARTA's SamusPoses.json))
 - massively improved palette controls and palette menu bug fixes
 - the SPARTA Repointing Tool